I was raised always having a television. I even had a TV in my room.

 The easiest service to remove would be Prime Video.
 We use their storage offering, but they only have a few shows worth watching.
 The shipping benefits are gone now; we rarely have next-day options and frequently wait a third day for delivery.
 Their book and music offerings can be frustrating as they are not complete enough to rely on.

-The one thing I still need is to see College Basketball and Football.
+I still need to pay to see College Basketball and Football.
 But with the Big Ten’s new plan, I expect to see more of those over the air or on one of the existing streaming services.

 TV Today